Severson-Group/eMach/docs/source/getting_started/pre_reqs.rst

 6. If the directories are not included, manually add them by clicking the ``New`` button and adding the above mentioned installation paths to the ``Path`` ``User Variable``.

-.. warning:: Be very careful when modifying ``Environment Variables``.
-Inadvertent modifications can potentially destroy your system.
+.. warning:: Be careful when modifying ``Environment Variables``.
+Inadvertent modifications can corrupt your system.

 IDEs for Python